2020 Seminars and Workshops

 Michael Noschka (Paradise Valley Community College)

-Geoffrey Way (Washburn University)
+Geoffrey Way (Arizona State University)

 This seminar explores how new media foster engagement between Shakespeareans, institutions, and public audiences through evolving frameworks and methodologies.
 What are the benefits and pitfalls of such new media engagement?
 How can fostering such engagement offer new ways of reaching the public with our work in Shakespeare and humanities education in general?
 We encourage critical and creative work around inventive approaches of all types that connect public audiences with Shakespeare.